Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* It has a weak spot on his back that when hit, he becomes many tiny versions of itself.
+It has a weak spot on his back that when hit, he becomes many tiny versions of itself.
 Soul Spin is a very effective move here, as it'll attract the tiny spiders to you making it easier to hit them.

-* Keep some distance from the spider, as he has 3 different attacks that he can do at random.
-Preferably don't stand in front of him, since he'll always turn himself to face into your direction before attacking.
+Keep some distance from the Mega Spider, as he has 3 different attacks that he can do at random.
+If you stand on one of his sides, he'll turn himself to your direction to attack.
+This gives you a way to know better when it attacks and, if you're fast enough, a way to get to its weak point.

-* The web projectiles does not damage you, but will block you in place, even when the web is on the ground.
-He'll also start to spit 2 more projectiles when reaches half his health bar.
+The web projectiles does not damage you, but will block you in place, even when the web is on the ground, to make you open to its other attacks.
+At half health, he'll cover more ground by spitting 3 web projectiles requiring more attention.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248515.png">